jakeberg/resume/tech_lead_assessment.md

 ### Design Patterns
 **Maestro - Study Orchestration**
 - Applied **Saga Pattern** for orchestrating distributed transactions across DynamoDB tables, ensuring data consistency during workflow execution.
 - Built a plugin-based architecture to allow the addition of new integrations without disrupting existing workflows.
+Plugins are loaded into an EIC(External Interface Controller) that manage metadata on when Temporal schedules should run, where they should get their data, where to send their data.
+This ETL system is the backbone of the entire application, allowing the system to scale to any amount of Clinical trial sites that want to be onboarded to the system.

-**LillyDev SRE Responsibilities & IMS**
+**SRE Responsibilities & IMS**
 - Utilized **event-driven architecture** for state changes in IMS, improving maintainability and system responsiveness.

-**eCTS**
-- Used **State Machine Pattern** for designing microservices that adhered to clinical trial workflows.
+Used SQS and SNS to trigger different Lambdas to update system data.
+Created "resource scanners" and "resource loaders" to distribute work accross the system.
+- Used **State Machine Pattern** for managing the compliance of resources that were created on Heroku.
+This was done by managing timestamped updates when certain notifactions were sent out to potential owners of Heroku resources.
+Warnings and notifications were triggered by cron jobs and then monitored to track which notifications were sent to certain application teams.
+This allowed up to confidently spin down unused resources.

 ### DevOps Tooling
 **Maestro - Study Orchestration**
-- Used GitHub Actions to implement CI/CD pipelines for both containerized workflows and application deployments.
+- Used GitHub Actions to implement CI/CD pipelines application deployments.
-- Implemented monitoring and alerting with Prometheus and Grafana for Temporal workflow services.

-**Data Marketplace**
+- Automated release processes using GitHub Actions and Kubernetes rollout strategies via Argo CD, maintaing parody between environments with environement variables.

+**SRE Responsibilities & IMS**
+- Migrated approx 10 applications from Code Pipeline to Github Actions.
+All applications had various deployment methods to multiple AWS services.
+After this update, all applications had a uniform deployment process that streamlined development.

+**All Applications**
-- Built CI/CD pipelines with CodePipeline for frontend and backend deployments, ensuring quick turnaround for updates.
+- Built CI/CD pipelines with CodePipeline and Github Actions for frontend and backend deployments, ensuring quick turnaround for updates.
+- Used automated testing, linting and format checking in CI pipelines to maintain greater control over codebase updates.

 ---

 ## Expert Understanding

 ### Core Cloud Concepts
 **Maestro - Study Orchestration**
-- Designed and implemented a scalable audit log system using **AWS Kinesis Streams** and DynamoDB to handle high-throughput updates.
+- Managed ingress and egress for systems running on Kuberneties, creating service accounts and rules that allowed or dissallowed services to talk with eachother.
+- Manage DNS, certificate creation, and load balancing for UI application.
+- Documented and analyzed clinical trial workflows to ensure alignment with business and compliance needs.
 - Used **DynamoDB Global Secondary Indexes (GSI)** to sort and query entity updates by their last modified timestamps efficiently.

-**LillyDev SRE Responsibilities & IMS**
+**SRE Responsibilities & IMS**
-- Built serverless architectures using AWS Lambda, Kinesis, and SQS to streamline data flow and reduce latency.
+- Built serverless architectures using AWS Lambda, SNS, and SQS to streamline data flow and reduce latency.
+Utilozed SQS retries for system error handling.
+- Utilized roles and security groups for granular access to resources created for applications.
 - Designed DynamoDB table schemas to optimize for high-volume reads and writes with cost efficiency.
+- Manage DNS, certificate creation, and load balancing for multiple UI applications.
+- Used Azure Enterprise Apps to create client credentials and manage user access to applications.

 ### Systems Analysis & Design
 **Maestro - Study Orchestration**
 - Conducted impact analysis for integrating React Flow-based business rules management, ensuring alignment with non-technical user workflows.
-- Defined architectural blueprints for plugin-based Temporal workflows, enabling scalable and reusable components.
+- Reaserched and designed POC for workflow management system that can be configured via React Flow diagrams.
+This allows users to granularly control their clinical trial site by adding workflow steps that result in system changes and activities/tasks being created automatically.
+- Designed and implemented a scalable audit log system using **AWS Kinesis Streams** and DynamoDB to handle high-throughput updates.

+** SRE Responsibilities & IMS**
+- Pushed refactor of one IMS application that was similar to another.
+Refatored application over very short timeframe and allowed for seemless updates to be integrated that were once very time consuming due to bad architecture.

 **eCTS**
 - Redesigned legacy systems into microservices for improved modularity and maintainability.
-- Documented and analyzed clinical trial workflows to ensure alignment with business and compliance needs.
+- Built serverless architecure API that was agnostic to the original system and schema so that data could be constumed accross enterprise.
+Used transformer classes to translate inconsistant data in legacy database that was still required

 ---